Home / Blog / Social Proof 101: How Reviews & Testimonials Boost Buyer Confidence

 Customer reviews

-Reviews are organic and user-generated.
-They work best on product pages, where shoppers are evaluating specific items and want honest feedback from other buyers.
+Customer reviews, on the other hand, are organic and user-generated.
+They shine brightest on product pages, where shoppers are evaluating specific items and want honest feedback from other buyers who've made the same decision.

-High-performing Shopify stores combine both.
-Testimonials build initial trust, while reviews reinforce confidence at the point of decision.
+High-performing Shopify stores combine both approaches.
+Testimonials build initial trust when visitors first arrive, while reviews reinforce confidence at the point of decision.

 Where Social Proof Has the Biggest Impact